MarcinOrlowski/Passay-Android/README.md

 What is Passay?
 ===============
 Passay is password policy enforcement for Java.
-It builds on the success of vt-password and provides a comprehensive and extensible feature set like password validation or password generation.
+It builds on the success of [vt-password](https://code.google.com/p/vt-middleware/wiki/vtpassword) and provides a comprehensive and extensible feature set like password validation or password generation.
 Password Validation enforces password policy by validating candidate passwords against a configurable rule set.
-Passay provides a comprehensive set of rules for common cases and supports extension through a simple rule interface.Password generation - creates new passwords using a configurable rule set.
+Passay provides a comprehensive set of rules for common cases and supports extension through a simple [rule interface](http://www.passay.org/javadocs/org/passay/Rule.html).
+[Password generator](http://www.passay.org/javadocs/org/passay/PasswordGenerator.html) creates new passwords using a configurable rule set.
 The password generator is extensible like all Passay components.

  * Passay website: http://www.passay.org/
  * Passay repository: https://github.com/vt-middleware/passay